derek-knox/Coding-For-Designers/book/Breaking Barriers/Bits and Bytes.md

   </tr>
 </table>

 Eight?
 I was expecting six.
 It makes sense though when we see the state values printed out.
-For every bit we add, we double the total output states as before.
+For every bit we add, we double the total possible number of states as before.
 This is obvious when we write it out.

 ![TODO - Table Replace](../assets/img/visual-todo-placeholder.jpg "TODO - Table Replace")